How To Tell If A Product Is Going To Irritate Your Skin

 Skin is one of the largest organs on the body, and because of this, it’s essential to pay attention to what we put on it.

 When you don't put the right products on your skin, it can cause itching, burning, acne or worse.

 Whether you’re a sensitive person, have allergies, or simply want to take care of your skin, finding products that are safe for the skin can be a challenge.

 Even with the best intentions, some ingredients in our soaps, skincare, makeup, and laundry products can irritate the skin and cause, among other things:

 If you have ever experienced one of the above big four, you’ll know it’s not fun.
 And while some of the causes of these skin conditions can be related to diet, stress, toxin load on the body, or pathogens, we can rule out topical products pretty quickly.

 So today we're going to discuss how to find out if a product is causing irritation on your skin.
-If it is, we'll also discuss possible replacement items it so you can live more comfortably in the skin you're in.
+There happen to be quite a few toxins in beauty products that can do this (here’s a list of just 5 toxins in beauty products from Stefani at Natural Paleo Family).
+If one of these ingredients you find out is a skin irritant, we'll also discuss possible replacement items it so you can live more comfortably in the skin you're in.

 Here are the steps to see if any of the external products we’re using on our hair, body or skin is the cause of your suffering.